 Make your wireless network really secure

-Securing your network beyond the password level seems like a chore.
-That's understandable, but with so many wireless devices in the hands of other people just feet from your property, you need to go a little further to ensure your privacy is kept intact.
+Securing your network beyond the password level may seem like a chore but with so many wireless devices in the hands of other people close by, you need to go a little further to ensure your privacy is kept intact.

-We're going to guide you through the essential steps you should take to improve the security of your home wireless network.
+In this guide, we'll explore some essential steps to improve the security of your home wireless network.

 At the core of most Wi-Fi home networks is a router, which sends data between your wireless devices and the internet.
 To set up your router, you must access the administration panel through a web browser.
-This is where you enter your network address and account information.
+You can change some of the settings here to protect your wireless network.

 Older routers can develop security issues as you attach new devices to your network.
 Check your router manufacturer's site for a firmware update.

-This will ensure compatibility with the latest devices and will refresh your router.
-Firmware updates usually involve downloading a file from the website and uploading it to your router via the firmware section of your router's admin panel.
+This will ensure compatibility with the latest devices and make sure they connect safely.
+Firmware updates usually involve downloading a file from the website and uploading it to your router via the administration panel.
+Sometimes there'll be an option in the panel to check for updates automatically.

 5. Address reservations